Aliases for IL27 Gene

 GeneCards Summary for IL27 Gene

 IL27 (Interleukin 27) is a Protein Coding gene.
-Diseases associated with IL27 include eosinophilic granulomatosis with polyangiitis.
-Among its related pathways are IL27-mediated signaling events and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include receptor binding and interleukin-27 receptor binding.
+Diseases associated with IL27 include Eosinophilic Granulomatosis With Polyangiitis and Visceral Leishmaniasis.
+Among its related pathways are Interleukin-6 family signaling and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and interleukin-27 receptor binding.

 UniProtKB/Swiss-Prot for IL27 Gene